dotnet/docs-maui/docs/deployment/trimming.md

 }
 ```

-With full trimming enabled, the implicit conversion operators between `SizeRequest` and `Size` might be removed by the trimmer if they aren't used in your C# code.
+With full trimming enabled, the implicit conversion operators between `SizeRequest` and `Size` could be removed by the trimmer if they aren't used in your C# code.

 Instead, you should define a <xref:System.ComponentModel.TypeConverter> for your type and attach it to the type using the <xref:System.ComponentModel.TypeConverterAttribute>: